-By developing knowledge of ecological food webs and species interdependence you will have a better understanding of how to manage natural areas to support biodiversity.
-We will discuss influential variables that determine habitat quality and shape an ecosystem, such as light, water, fire, and herbivory.
-An emphasis on the cyclical nature of the seasons and life history of native species will allow insights for short-term and long-term natural areas management.
+By developing knowledge of ecological food webs and species interdependence, you will have a better understanding of how to manage natural areas to support biodiversity.
+The class will discuss influential variables that determine habitat quality and shape an ecosystem, such as light, water, fire, and herbivory.
+An emphasis on the cyclical nature of the seasons and life history of native species will provide insights for short-term and long-term natural areas management.

-The online component of this class is self-guided and can be completed wherever you have access to a computer, at your own pace.
-Online assignments are due before the session.
+Complete a self-paced, online component wherever you have access to a computer.
+Online assignments are due before the in-person session.

-The class will spend a morning outdoors and on-site exploring ecosystems at the Arboretum to discuss factors influencing these habitats and restoration practices.
+Then attend the in-person session to explore ecosystems at the Arboretum and discuss factors influencing these habitats and restoration practices.

 This program includes a self-paced online component and an in-person session at the Arboretum.